keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace/index.md

 ## Configure monitoring

 To inform Keptn about any issues in a production environment, monitoring has to be set up.
-The Keptn CLI helps with the automated setup and configuration of Prometheus as the monitoring solution running in the Kubernetes cluster.
+The Keptn CLI helps with the automated setup and configuration of Dynatrace as the monitoring solution running in the Kubernetes cluster.

 For the configuration, Keptn relies on different specification files that define *service level indicators* (SLI), *service level objectives* (SLO), and *remediation actions* for self-healing if service level objectives are not achieved.
 To learn more about the *service-indicator*, *service-objective*, and *remediation* file, click here [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/0.1.1/sre.md).

-To add these files to Keptn and to automatically configure Prometheus, execute the following commands:
+To add these files to Keptn and to automatically configure Dynatrace, execute the following commands:

 1. Make sure you are in the correct folder of your examples directory:
     ```